1. Introduction

 acp:client

-- The client attribute used in a Matcher defines a set of clients, at least one of which MUST match the resource access Context for the client restriction to be satisfied.
+- In a Matcher, client attributes define a set of clients, at least one of which MUST match the Context for the Matcher to be satisfied.

 -